My Background and Experience With Aquariums

 Warning: If you don’t completely remove all the bleach from your plants and rocks, you can kill all the fish in your tank.
 So be sure you wash everything in clear water completely.

 6-B. Take the clean plants and rocks and replace them in your aquarium.
-You may find it easier to do this before you replace the water on a complete change.
+Finally, you may find it easier to do this before you replace the water on a complete change.

 That’s it.
 You just did what nature did with one of those hard thunderstorms in the Amazon River.
 You have flushed away all the waste material in the tank, you have diluted any of the harmful chemicals and put your system back in harmony.